-Best iPhone 6S Plus Deals: The best 6S Plus contracts in June 2017
+Best iPhone 6S Plus Deals: The best 6S Plus contracts in July 2017

 - iPhone 6S Plus 32GB Gold (8GB data) - £9.99 upfront, £39 per month on Three

-So is the iPhone 6S Plus the phone for you?
 Months after we first reviewed it, we still consider the 6S Plus the best ‘S’ version phone Apple has ever made.
 It has a high quality camera that’s perfect for taking quick snaps, solid battery life and a spacious 5.5-inch phablet-sized screen.
 It’s a fast performer, too, and it will only get faster when Apple rolls out its new operating system – iOS11 – later this year.

 What's more, the iPhone 6S Plus has enjoyed a significant price drop since the iPhone 7 and 7 Plus arrived on the scene, so now is a better time than any to nail down a fresh new phone iPhone 6S Plus contract.
 Want to know more about the iPhone 6S Plus?
 Read our full iPhone 6S Plus review.